 About this listing

 Would you like to relax in a hot tub and watch the lights of the city on Twin Peaks after a gorgeous day of sightseeing and then return to your spacious private room with a comfortable queen-sized bed?
-Street parking is usually within 100 meters.
+Street parking is free and easy.

 PARKING IS EXTREMELY EASY!